-Within two business days, information gathered from other sources to inform the assessment will be documented in case notes.
-Records from evaluators or providers will be scanned into the FSFN file cabinet.
+Within two business days, information gathered from other sources to inform the assessment is documented in case notes.
+Records from evaluators or providers are scanned into the FSFN file cabinet.

 The Care Coordinator shall document any medical, mental health or education information learned by using the medical and/or educational functionality in FSFN.